National Bean Day is 100% a real thing and this satisfying superfood is 100% deserving of it.

 - sprinkle as much cheese as desired (i.e., OODLES because it’s the weekend and we are adults)

 And that’s my “faux-rito” bowl!
 Meat can be added to the dish and it tastes good with natural or pre-processed ingredients.
 And what makes me happiest about “faux-rito” bowls is, you guessed it, nibbling on leftovers all weekend long.
+Not to mention, it goes wonderfully well with tortilla chips.
 Mmm mm!

 Happy weekending and you’re welcome!